 Residents of Bodalla will soon be connected to a brand new sewerage system.
-Council has recently completed service the Bodalla village.
+Council has recently completed the designs for the new Sewerage System and Sewage Treatment Plant to service the Bodalla village.

-The plant, which will be located near Potato Point Road, has been designed village and potential future servicing of the Potato Point village new plant.
-During normal dry years, the effluent will be treated primarily for the effluent will be further treated to into Borang creek.
+The plant, which will be located near Potato Point Road, has been designed to accommodate growth of the Bodalla village and potential future servicing of the Potato Point village

+Sewage will be able to be treated to meet two discharge categories at the new plant.
+During normal dry years, the effluent will be treated primarily for reuse on adjoining agricultural land.
+During prolonged wet periods, which is estimated to be once every ten years, the effluent will be further treated to remove nutrients and meet stringent environmental criteria for discharge into Borang creek.

 Work will commence on the project towards the end of 2016.
-Individual pods will be dug into each backyard and connected to a pump which will transport sewage to a new main in the sewage through to the plant for treatment and use.
+Individual pods will be dug into each backyard and connected to a pump which will transport sewage to a new main in the street.
+This main will transport the sewage through to the plant for treatment and use.

-Construction is expected to take
+Construction is expected to take around 18 months with completion in 2018.